Monday 20th April.

 Each week will see a new set of videos and work activities released.
 There is more guidance on the White Rose Maths hub home learning.

-We would like children to select the from the resources provided for their year group.
+We would like children to select from the resources provided for their year group.
 However, if your child finds this too difficult, it is perfectly fine for children to select from an earlier year group.

 We follow the White Rose Maths Hub scheme of work in school so the children will be familiar with the layout and style of the problems.